ChiahsinChu/WatAnalysis/README.md

 ## Installation

+Run the following command in the repository root:

 ```bash
 pip install .
 ```

+or `pip install -e .` if you want the installation to update as you develop the code.

 The analysis classes are adapted for the interfacial systems, which should be used in conjunction with a modified MDAnalysis package: